koba96/masters-thesis/README.md

 # masters-thesis
-R-code for computing profile- and modified profile likelihood confidence intervals for the crash intensity and crash probability.
+R-code for computing confidence intervals for the crash intensity and crash probability using the profile- and modified profile likelihood.